MannemSolutions/pghba/Design.md

 The main datastructures center around the concept of a pg_hba.conf line containing the rules and a 'Generator' that describes a pattern to use to generate lines according to the patterns.
+The patterns are defined as regular expressions and described in pkg/gnrtr/main.go.

 ### Why Go?